openhab/org.openhab.binding.zwave/doc/logic/scenecontroller_0_0.md

 ### Parameter 13: Multilevel Switch  for button #1

 Configuration of the Multilevel Switch
-Byte 1: Enable / Disable

-0 Disabled – When single pressing the button, nodes associated to group 6 won’t be switched.

-1 Enabled – When single pressing the button, nodes associated to group 6 will be switched between the configured upper and lower switch values.
-(Default)
+<p&gtByte 1: Enable / Disable</p&gt <p&gt0 Disabled – When single pressing the button, nodes associated to group 6 won’t be switched.</p&gt <p&gt1 Enabled – When single pressing the button, nodes associated to group 6 will be switched between the configured upper and lower switch values.
+(Default)</p&gt
 The following option values may be configured -:

 | Value  | Description |